bitvijays/PhD-Resources/Misc/4_C_PhD_WP_Improve_Your_Paper.md

 - Use a word only if you are sure that you know the meaning and can apply it correctly.
 Other words, such as “notwithstanding”, “whilst”, and “amongst”, have an archaic feel and can seem out of place in newwriting.
 - Slang should not be used in technical writing.
 Nor should the choice of words suggest that the writing is careless; avoid sloppy-looking abbreviations and contractions.
 Use “cannot” in preference to “can’t”, for example.
 - Don’t make excessive claims about your own work.
 Phrases such as “our method is an ideal solution to these problems” or “our work is remarkable” are not acceptable.
 Claims about your own work should be unarguable.

+#### Keep Terms the Same

+Many scientific writers believe that repeating the same term for

 ### Qualifiers